Skip to main content

-HEPI facilitates the associate degree program at SCI-Greene in partnership with Waynesburg University.
-Upon completion of the sixty credit curriculum, students will earn an Associate of Arts degree in Professional Studies from Waynesburg University.
+HEPI facilitates an associate degree program at SCI Greene in partnership with Waynesburg University.
+Upon completion of the sixty-credit curriculum, students will earn an Associate of Arts degree in Professional Studies from Waynesburg University.

 ARSC 293B: Inside-Out Think Tank